easyparkgroup/k8s-workshop/README.md

 [Docker Post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/)
 to allow non-privileged users to run Docker commands.

+Congratulations!
+You have completed the preparation steps for the workshop!
+**Following steps are part of the workshop that we'll go through together during the meeting!**

 ## Step 1: Create java application

 In this step you will generate a **web** application that has **health endpoint** (needed for k8s).